Raising the flag over Quneitra: Events

 However, the city of Quneitra was heavily damaged during the war.
 Western reporters accompanied Syrian refugees returning to the city in early July 1974 and described what they saw on the ground.
 A TIME correspondent reported that "Most of its buildings are knocked flat, as though by dynamite, or pockmarked by shellfire."
 But president Hafez al-Assad soon arrived, dressed in military uniform and surrounded by army officers.
 His arrival greatly excited the assembled crowd, whose joy had cooled when they saw the devastated city - they applauded him, threw flowers at him and chanted slogans in his support ("Welcome Assad, the liberator!").
 In front of his citizens and television cameras, Assad kissed the Syrian flag and raised it on a flagpole.
 After raising the flag, he told the cheering crowd: “No force on earth can prevent us from recovering our rights.
 We must continue to prepare to oust the enemy from our occupied Arab territory and I am optimistic over victory and the future.”
+According to some news reports, approximately 20,000 people gathered in the square where the flag was raised.

-Ultimately, due to the cathastrophic level of destruction, the city's recapture became a purely symbolic event and Quneitra was never been rebuilt or restored into the city it was before the war.
+Ultimately, due to the catastrophic level of destruction, the city's recapture became a purely symbolic event and Quneitra was never been rebuilt or restored into the city it was before the war.
 By some estimates, Israel destroyed over 10,000 buildings in the Quneitra.